 The Chi Chi tunnels have a fascinating, disturbing history, but thankfully younger children don’t take in the more harrowing aspects of the stories.
-Instead they enjoy searching the forest floor for the entrance to the tunnels (which is almost impossible!) and crawling through the spooky, dark passages.
+Instead, they enjoy searching the forest floor for the entrance to the tunnels (which is almost impossible!) and crawling through the spooky, dark passages.
 The great thing is that the experience offers something for all ages.

 Theme parks and water parks

 One of the best places to do this is in Hoi An.
-You can jump on a boat which weaves through some narrow channels where you can try catching some crabs in the Vietnamese style.
+You can jump on a boat that weaves through some narrow channels where you can try catching some crabs in the Vietnamese style.
 You switch into a circular basket boat and paddle into the groves of bamboo water and try to catch the purple crabs.